are the products of human creativity

 process.
 Since the 1970s, various names have been used to describe the

-process including computer art and multimedia art, and digital art is
+process including computer art and multimedia art

-itself placed under the larger umbrella term new media art
+itself placed under the larger umbrella term new media art.

 is an art practice where humans work with live